Radio Glendon: Current iteration: Online, 2010–present

 The online station essentially replaced the over-the-air broadcast station and was up and running in 2010.
 However, it suffered much initial difficulty maintaining the quality of its online stream, and after long periods of neglect, was eventually abandoned.

 After nearly a year of inactivity, Radio Glendon moved to a new website at www.radioglendon.ca in 2011, with the site's official launch party being held on October 21.
 The station's new website had a revamped layout, and included member and DJ profiles and schedules, and the broadcast booth was renovated.
 Radio Glendon began broadcasting soon after the launch party, with live shows airing from November 7, 2011 until the end of the school year in early April 2012.
 The station now broadcasts mainly during the school year.

-Since this period, Station Managers included Stephanie Henry, now a Breakfast Television Traffic Reporter, and Simone Visentin, a production assistant at TLN Media Group.
+Since this period, Station Managers included Stephanie Henry, now a Breakfast Television Traffic Reporter, and Simone Visentin, a programming coordinator at TLN Media Group.